earthbound19/autobrood/README.md

 Necessary dependencies are included.

 Double-click examples\example-brood-1\double-click-me.bat to get an idea how it works.
 Also explore the batch-scripts directory and the _resources.7z archive (7zip required).

+At this writing, many of the scripts are defunct for various reasons and need reworking, but many of them work, also.